 Is the delta image encrypted?
 Is there additional storage?
-Action Νο No Download the delta image from the Primary.
+Action No No Download the delta image from the Primary.
 Build the latest image by applying the delta image directly to the previous working image.
-If the latest image does not match the metadata about the full unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary). Νο Yes Keep the previous working image.
+If the latest image does not match the metadata about the full unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary).
+No Yes Keep the previous working image.
 Build the latest image by copying the previous image, and applying the delta image.
-If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository: Recover the previous working image from additional storage.
-Yes No Download the delta image from the Primary, and keep it on volatile memory.
+If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository: Yes No Download the delta image from the Primary, and keep it on volatile memory.
 Decrypt the delta image in-place on volatile memory.
 Build the latest image by applying the delta image on volatile memory onto the previous working image on non-volatile memory.
 If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository: Abort the update Take the necessary steps to recover or reinstall the previous working image (e.g., by downloading a backup of the previous working image from the Primary).
 Yes Yes Keep the previous working image.
 Decrypt the delta image in-place.
 Build the latest image by copying the previous image, and applying the delta image.
-If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository, Recover the previous working image from additional storage.
+If the latest image does not match the metadata about the full, unencrypted image stored on the Director repository,

 Table 1.
-The actions an ECU SHOULD take to install a delta image as determined by its access to additional storage and whether or not the image is encrypted
+The actions an ECU SHOULD take to install a delta image as determined by its access to additional storage and whether or not the image is encrypted lation by precomputing likely possible delta images (precomputed delta updates).

-Dynamic delta updates vs. precomputed delta updates

-Delta updates can be computed two different ways: dynamically for each ECU during the installation process (dynamic delta updates), or in advance of installation by precomputing likely possible delta images (precomputed delta updates).
 Both types of updates appear below in the subsection on custom installation instructions.

+7.2.1 Dynamic delta updates vs. precomputed delta updates

+Delta updates can be computed two different ways: dynamically for each ECU during the installation process (dynamic delta updates), or in advance of instal-